alessandrocuzzocrea/garden/src/notes/designing-games.md

 - An easy way to experiment with juxtaposition is by replacing the game's music with a track that generates a different emotional response.

 **Antagonistic emotions**
-- Some kinds of emotions that work individually don’t coexist easily because they’re antagonistic toward each other.
+- Some emotions do not coexist well together because they are antagonistic.
-- There’s a fine line between juxtaposition and antagonistic emotions.
+- It can be difficult to distinguish between juxtaposition and antagonistic emotions.
-- Sometimes  attempts  at  juxtaposition  fall  flat  when  the  two  feelings  just  end up annihilating each other.
-Other times, what seems like an antagonistic combination can squirt out an entirely different feeling.
+- Sometimes, attempts at juxtaposition fail when emotions destroy each other.
+Other times, seemingly antagonistic emotions produce an unexpected outcome.

 #### Engines of Experience